 — Exodus 12:34-36

-The Bible doesn't expound on where the third metal copper came from but we could assume that the women were already in possession of it in the form of mirrors, prior to leaving Egypt as well.
-A hint of this probability occurs when this particular metal was discussed in the making of the copper laver which we will study later in another part of this series.
+The Bible doesn't expound on where the third metal, copper, came from, but we could assume that the women were already in possession of it in the form of mirrors before leaving Egypt.

 — Exodus 38:8